 Those who know me will tell you that I break rules, but never the law.
 I believe that women who seek to be equal to men lack ambition, and no, I am not a feminist: I simply don’t handle being around men or women with little to no ambition too well.
 I keep my circle small, and value integrity more than anything.

 I have been a Communications “junkie” for the past decade now, working with some incredible people, companies and projects.
-Those who told me “you need to focus, being a jack of all trades and a master of none is not good”, thank you… I listened, and became a jack of all trades and a master of some… some pretty amazing skills that sets me even further apart from society’s norm.
+Those who told me “you need to focus, being a jack of all trades and a master of none is not good”, thank you… I listened, and became a jack of all trades and a master of some… some pretty amazing skills that set me even further apart from society’s ordinary box of the ‘norm’.

 My journey has had its ups and downs, its on-top-of-the-world moments and its rock-bottom moments.
 Both sides of the coin taught me incredible life lessons.

 Being brought up in an Afrikaans culture, there’s this unofficial rule that you may never talk about your failures (luckily my parents weren’t like that).
 But what is so exciting about the end destination when you’re not allowed to share the journey?!
 I find inspiration in listening to people’s journey, but mostly the obstacles they had to overcome, the moments they felt like giving up but didn’t.

 Social media may be a part of my work, but it also has a very evil side to it: creating perceptions and unrealistic expectations of success, whether in your personal life or career.
 Hard work creates ‘luck’.
 People see the success but not always the reality of the journey it took to get there.